Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

 ## The Unseen Depths of a Media Mogul

 Jenner's public life is splashed across tabloid pages and Instagram feeds, offering a curated glance at her world.

-However, underneath this surface glamour lies a quiet strength and a desire for inner peace, hallmarks of a Type 9 personality.
+Underneath the surface of glamour lies a quiet strength and a desire for inner peace.
 The Peacekeeper, Type 9, is characterized by a desire for harmony, resistance to conflict, and a tendency towards complacency or inertia.
 Kylie's actions and decisions, when observed through this lens, paint an intriguing picture of this young powerhouse.

 ## The Desire for Harmony